LawnGnome/c-sdk/GUIDE.md

 parameters to the function, as indicated in `libnewrelic.h`.
 Among these parameters are `priority` and `errclass`.

-The agent is capped at reporting 100 errors per minute.
+The agent is capped at reporting 100 error traces per minute.
 In the pool of errors collected by the agent, the `priority` of an error indicates which errors should be saved in the event that the cap has been exceeded.
 Higher values take priority over lower values.